smebberson/docker-alpine/alpine-consul/README.md

 You can read more about [Consul's DNS interface here][consuldnsinterface].

+### Consul DC

+By default, Consul runs itself in data center `dc1`.
+Through customizing the environment variable `CONSUL_DC` you can alter Consul's data center configuration.

+For example, ADD `ENV CONSUL_DC=dc2` to your `Dockerfile` and you'll be able to make a DNS query for `nginx.service.dc2.dockeralpine` rather than the default.

+### Consul Advertise WAN

+By default, Consul advertises

 ## Example

 An example of using this image can be found in [examples/user-confd][example].